NYC Scales Back Fully Vaccinated Times Square NYE, Adds Mask Rule as Omicron Surge Intensifies

 More could change in the coming days, though, the mayor's office warned.
 The event is outdoors, of course, and for fully vaccinated people only, but omicron's stunning dominance over New York City in just the last few weeks means officials are allowing room for any additional changes if needed before next week.

-"There is a lot to celebrate and these additional safety measures will keep the fully vaccinated crowd safe and healthy as we ring in the New Year," de Blasio said.
+"There is a lot to celebrate and these additional safety measures will keep the fully vaccinated crowd safe and healthy as we ring in the New Year," de Blasio said, noting the city's success in getting residents vaccinated while also keeping businesses open.

+“New York is the best place in the world to celebrate New Year’s Eve and now it will be one of the safest against COVID as well,” Mayor-elect Eric Adams said in a written statement endorsing the new precautions.
+“New Yorkers and visitors alike can now enjoy Times Square and the rest of our city as we ring in 2022.”

-At an earlier, unrelated event, a more exuberant mayor said for the third time in as many days that omicron would be a setback but not stall the city's progress.
+At an earlier, unrelated event, a more exuberant de Blasio said for the third time in as many days that omicron would be a setback but not stall the city's progress.

 "We are not shutting down.
 We are not falling back.
-We are going to fight our way through this," de Blasio said at an earlier event in Brooklyn -- and reminded people of the $100 cash his administration is offering to get boosted before the new year.
+We are going to fight our way through this," the mayor said at the event in Brooklyn -- and reminded people of the $100 cash his administration is offering to get boosted before the new year.

-Shortly before, the mayor reported nearly 11,500 new COVID cases, a nearly 5% increase over numbers he described as "staggering" a day before.
-De Blasio added another 198 hospitalizations to the count; those rates, while up in recent weeks, have been manageable and far less jarring than the skyrocketing case numbers.

 The development comes little more than a month after the outgoing mayor triumphantly declared fully vaccinated crowds could return to Times Square to celebrate New Year's Eve this year with no size limitations.
 It was a to be a moment to consummate what de Blasio described as the five boroughs' epic and ongoing recovery after unthinkable human and economic loss from the COVID-19 pandemic.